Evaluation of Cladosporium cladosporioides and Its Extracts for the Management of Pathogenic Bipolaris Species

 • Pest Management: biological control, integrated pest management

-The purpose of this project is to evaluate Cladosporium species, and the antifungal compounds they produce, as a potential biocontrol of Bipolaris plant pathogens.
+The purpose of this project was to evaluate Cladosporium species, and the antifungal compounds they produce, as a potential biocontrol of Bipolaris plant pathogens.
 Bipolaris is a genus of fungal pathogens causing leaf spots, crown and root rot diseases on agronomic and high-value crops, including rice, wheat, corn, and barley.
 Species of Cladosporium have antagonistic effects on rusts and other fungal pathogens.
 In 2017 and 2018, we co-isolated Bipolaris spp. and Cladosporium spp. from necrotic lesions from multiple grass species and showed that co-inoculation of Bipolaris and Cladosporium reduces disease severity on grass.
-This project aims to extend this work to agronomically important Bipolaris species by testing the hypothesis that natural compounds from Cladosporium with antifungal properties can control diseases of rice, corn and wheat caused by Bipolaris species.
-We propose to test for antagonism of Cladosporium isolates against B. oryzae, B. maydis and B. sorokiniana in vitro and in co-inoculations of plants.
-We will also extract and directly test the effects of antifungal compounds from Cladosporium on these pathogens.
-This project aims to increase the yield of staple crops by identifying a potential biological control and compounds of natural origin for management of economically important pathogens.
+This project aimed to extend this work to agronomically important Bipolaris species by testing the hypothesis that natural compounds from Cladosporium with antifungal properties can control diseases of rice, corn and wheat caused by Bipolaris species.
+We tested for antagonism of Cladosporium isolates against B. oryzae, B. maydis and B. sorokiniana in vitro and in co-inoculations on plants.
+We also extracted and directly test the effects of antifungal compounds from Cladosporium on these pathogens in vitro.
+We found the Cladosporium isolates and their extract inhibit growth of B. maydis and B. sorokiniana and to a lesser extent B. oryzae.
+Co-inoculation on plants significantly reduced disease severity.
+The predominant compound in the extracts of our most effective isolate was 5-hydroxyasperentin, which has been reported in a Cladosporium isolate with antifungal activity.
+This project identified a potential biological control and compound of natural origin that could be developed for management of economically important pathogens of wheat and corn.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.